 In these situations, the ultimate failsafe is to sit down and wait for the fog to pass.
 It is often transitory, and you can be on your way pretty soon.
 Failing that, your navigation has to be on point.
-GPS is great but don’t depend on it.
+GPS is great but you should not depend on it.
 Make sure you have a map and compass and are able to take bearings from the map.
-Take plenty of spare batteries for the GPS, a standard handheld model last 12 hours on a fresh pair.
+Take plenty of spare batteries for the GPS, a standard handheld model lasts 12 hours on a fresh pair.
 Take rechargeable batteries too, they are better for the environment.

 Inform Safe Travel of your journey